 where Component.exe is the executable file of the component that you want to install as a service.

 The -install command has the following optional arguments:

 -start {[auto] [manual] [disable]} The startup mode for the component.
 Auto means that Windows services automatically starts the component.
 Manual means that you must start the service manually.
 Disable means that you cannot start the service.
-The default option is Auto. -username UserName The user name that the service runs under.
+The default option is Auto . -username UserName The user name that the service runs under.
 By default, it uses a local system account. -password Password The password for the service user. -servicename ServiceName The name to use for the service.
 If your service name contains spaces, use quotation marks (") around the name.
 By default, it uses the executable name. -displayname DisplayName The name to display for the service in the Windows services manager.
 If your display name contains spaces, use quotation marks (") around the name.
 By default, it uses the service name. -depend Dependency1 [,Dependency2] A comma-separated list of the names of Windows services that Windows must start before the new service.
-For example, if you are installing a Community component, you might want to add the Agentstore component and Content content.exe -install -servicename ContentComponent -displayname "IDOL Server Content Component" -depend LicenseServer component as dependencies.
+For example, you might want to add the License Server as a dependency.

+Component.exe -install -servicename ServiceName -displayname "Component Display Name" -depend LicenseServer